 From the bottom the “double crack break” didn’t look too serious, so Ben attempted it free solo.
 He soon backed off (carefully) and declared that at the very least, he’d need an ax or two to free the route in its present condition.
 Although it was pretty bare, and grippy rock, there was just enough spin drift and ice to make it extra spicy.
 Ben felt that with an ax or two, he’d be able to pull himself over the slick sections.
 I had noticed the “slimy” gully to the east already on ascent and felt we should attempt it before committing to this line.
 Ben and Steven waited while I checked it out.
 The slimy gully had a much shorter crux, thanks to piled snow, with less serious consequences.
 I thought we should try it.
 Ben tried to stem up, but small (no) holds and a flare towards the top, combined again with blowing snow and big mountaineering boots made it very awkward.
 Back to the double crack.

 As Steven put on his rock shoes, Ben decided to attempt the double crack with his ax.
 It didn’t look very easy as he grunted his way up but eventually he did make it.
 Thankfully we remembered to tie the rope to his harness so he could bring Steven and I up safely.
 Steven grumbled as he put his boots back on but it was nice to have a belay while we climbed the crux.
 Ben and I left our packs behind to make things easier.
 I found the crux to have good rock / holds, but thanks to the wind, blowing snow and small bits of ice and hands that were so cold I couldn’t feel any of the holds (!!) it certainly felt harder than anything I climbed on Mount Fryatt.
 (Of course Fryatt’s crux is much longer.)
-Kerry rated the crux at 5.4, I’m not sure it’s quite that stiff, but it didn’t feel nearly as easy as some of the 5.3 climbs I’ve done, so perhaps that rating is justified.
-I’ve decided to go with it for now.
-Remember, it’s only around 6-7m high so it’s not ‘much’ of a climb – just high enough to have some consequences if you slip.
+Kerry rated the crux at 5.4, I’m not sure it’s quite that stiff, but it does deserve some respect.
+It’s only around 6-7m high so it’s not ‘much’ of a climb – just high enough to have some consequences if you slip.

 Once we topped the crux we still had some nice looking terrain on the summit block.
 The wind was gusting pretty fiercely as we tackled the bone dry rock.
 Careful route finding kept the scrambling at low-difficult.
-I wouldn’t call it ‘moderate’, due to exposure and consequences of a fall – you really can’t fall on some of the moves or you won’t be coming back.
 The views from the summit were quite unique, including the far off summits of Girouard and Inglismaldie over Lake Minnewanka in Banff National Park and the closer summits of Devil’s Head and Black Rock to the north.
 We decided to keep our summit stay short, before we blew down to the Ghost River in one of the violent gusts.

 We carefully descended back to the top of the crux.
 I have a new year’s resolution for rappelling, which was making me a bit nervous about rapping off the anchor we used to climb the crux.
 My resolution is meant to safeguard against the most dangerous part of almost any climbing – the rappel.
 Many experienced and careful climbers have died due to rappelling accidents.
 This is too bad, because usually these are very preventable.
 My resolution states that I will only rap when I’m 100% confident that both anchor points are sufficient for the rap.
 I will rap off one anchor point only if I would hang my truck off it without any worries.
 (Obviously I understand that there are situations where I will be forced to rap off one manky pin or a less-than-stellar anchor, but I want to minimize this and save it for when it’s really needed.)
 In our case the rap anchor was a sling around a rock that looked only to be frozen into the slope rather than part of it.
 The rock was also fairly small, which wasn’t inspiring.
 I wanted to either back it up with a pin, or search out a better anchor.